-2. Prepare the following in draft form: 2.1. notification letters regarding the planned transfer.
-The letters must contain information on: (I) the expected date of the transfer; (II) the reason(s) for the transfer; (III) the legal, economic and social consequences of the transfer for the seller's employees; and (IV) any anticipated measures relating to the employment conditions of the seller's employees, concerning work, remuneration and re-qualification conditions in particular.
-3. Inform / Notify 3.1.
-The works council operating at the seller (if such a body is in place), if the transaction influences (I) the seller's activity and economic situation; (II) the situation and structure of employment at the seller; or (III) work organisation or basis of employment at the seller if the transaction results in material changes in this respect; 3.2.
-Individual employees or alternatively trade union organisation(s) (if such bodies are in place at the seller) of the transfer at least 30 days before the anticipated transfer date, using the notification letters described in Point 2.
-4. Consult 4.1.
-The works council operating at the seller (if such a body is in place) if the transaction influences (I) the situation or structure of employment at the seller; or (II) the work organisation or basis of employment at the seller if the transaction results in material changes in this respect; 4.2.
-The trade unions operating at the seller (if such bodies are in place) to negotiate with them any changes to conditions of employment planned by the seller in connection with the transaction in order to enter into an agreement in this regard within 30 days of informing the trade unions of these plans.
-4.3.
-If trade unions and works councils are not in place, then there is no duty to consult.
-5. Implement 5.1.
-Not applicable, unless stated otherwise in internal regulations in force at the target company.
-6. Other 6.1.
-Transfer the personnel files of the transferred employees to the purchaser; 6.2.
-If a company social benefit fund has been set up at the seller, transfer this to the purchaser (or its proportional part if an organised part of an undertaking is being transferred);
+- 2.1. notification letters regarding the planned transfer.
+The letters must contain information on: (I) the expected date of the transfer; (II) the reason(s) for the transfer; (III) the legal, economic and social consequences of the transfer for the seller's employees; and (IV) any anticipated measures relating to the employment conditions of the seller's employees, concerning work, remuneration and re-qualification conditions in particular. - 3.1.
+The works council operating at the seller (if such a body is in place), if the transaction influences: (I) the seller's activity and economic situation; (II) the situation and structure of employment at the seller; or (III) work organisation or basis of employment at the seller if the transaction results in material changes in this respect. - 3.2.
+Individual employees or alternatively trade union organisation(s) (if such bodies are in place at the seller) of the transfer at least 30 days before the anticipated transfer date, using the notification letters described in Point 2. - 4.1.
+The works council operating at the seller (if such a body is in place) if the transaction influences: (I) the situation or structure of employment at the seller; or (II) the work organisation or basis of employment at the seller if the transaction results in material changes in this respect. - 4.2.
+The trade unions operating at the seller (if such bodies are in place) to negotiate with them any changes to conditions of employment planned by the seller in connection with the transaction in order to enter into an agreement in this regard within 30 days of informing the trade unions of these plans. - 4.3.
+If trade unions and works councils are not in place, then there is no duty to consult. - 5.1.
+Not applicable, unless stated otherwise in internal regulations in force at the target company. - 6.1.
+Transfer the personnel files of the transferred employees to the purchaser. - 6.2.
+If a company social benefit fund has been set up at the seller, transfer this to the purchaser (or its proportional part if an organised part of an undertaking is being transferred).

 - 6.3.
-De-register the transferred employees at the Social Security Institution within 7 days after the transfer; - 6.4.
+De-register the transferred employees at the Social Security Institution within seven days after the transfer. - 6.4.
 If the seller no longer employs any employees after the transaction, then it needs to de-register itself as a social security contributions payer at the Social Security Institution, and inform this body of the transfer within 14 days after the transfer.